Richard I of Normandy: Life

 In 946, at the age of 14, Richard allied himself with the Norman and Viking leaders in France and with men sent by Harald Bluetooth.
 A battle was fought after which Louis IV was captured.
-Hostages were taken and held until King Louis recognised Richard as duke, returning Normandy to him.
-Richard agreed to "commend" himself to Hugh, the count of Paris, Hugh resolved to form a permanent alliance with Richard and promised his daughter Emma, who was little more than a girl, as a bride; the marriage would take place in 960.
+Hostages were taken and held until King Louis signed the treaty of Gerberoy recognising Richard as duke and returning Normandy to him.
+Richard agreed to "commend" himself to Hugh, the count of Paris; Hugh resolved to form a permanent alliance with Richard and promised his daughter Emma, who was little more than a girl, as a bride; the marriage would take place in 960.
+According to Dudo of Saint-Quentin Richard became a sort of King of Normandy.

 Louis, working with Arnulf, persuaded Emperor Otto I to attack Richard and Hugh.
 The combined armies of Otto, Arnulf, and Louis were driven from the gates of Rouen, fleeing to Amiens and being decisively defeated in 947.
 A period of peace ensued, Louis dying in 954, 13 year old Lothair becoming king.
 The middle-aged Hugh appointed Richard as guardian of his 15-year-old son, Hugh Capet in 955.

-In 962, Count Theobald I of Blois attempted a renewed invasion of Rouen, Richard's stronghold, but his troops were summarily routed by Normans under Richard's command, and forced to retreat before ever having crossed the Seine river.
+In 962, Count Theobald I of Blois attempted a renewed invasion of Rouen, Richard's stronghold, bringing a return of the Danes under Harold Bluetooth with Theobald seeing his troops were summarily routed by Normans under Richard's command, and forced to retreat before ever having crossed the Seine river.
 Lothair, the king of the West Franks, was fearful that Richard's retaliation could destabilize a large part of West Francia so he stepped in to prevent any further war between the two.
 In 987, Hugh Capet became King of the Franks.